Contact US +1 (647) 643-5426

 • Whether the delay was avoidable or negligent

-For example, if the seller fails to vacate on time or can’t deliver a clear title, and it causes you a financial loss, your lawyer may be able to negotiate compensation or even sue for damages.
+For example, if the seller fails to deliver a clear title and it causes you financial loss, our lawyers can negotiate compensation or sue for damages.
+Contact us to discuss your options.

 Buyer-Caused vs. Seller-Caused Delays

-It’s important to understand that you’re not entitled to compensation if the delay is your fault; say, your mortgage approval was delayed or your deposit wasn’t submitted on time.
-The law typically protects buyers only when the delay was caused by the builder or seller.
+You’re not entitled to compensation if the delay is your fault (e.g., mortgage approval delays or missing deposit).
+The law protects buyers only when the delay is caused by the builder or seller.

 Documentation Matters